California Negligent Security Attorneys

 The defendant has 30 days to reply to the notice of Summons and Complaint within 30 days after they receive the notice.
 They can respond by pleading the sufficiency of the complaint or by submitting an Answer to the Complaint to the court.
 The process of pleading to the complaint is known as a ‘motion to strike’ or a ‘demurrer.’

-Turn to Our Reputable California Negligent Security Lawyers Today
+Talk To Our California Negligent Security Lawyers